Develop MVP: Introduction

 Do you know that most of the famous and successful apps now were once built on very few features as an MVP product?
-Airbnb didn’t have the payments feature and the most used map view feature.
+Airbnb didn’t have a payments feature and the most used map view feature.

-3. MVP approach selection
+3. MVP Approach Selection

 There are different approaches when it comes to building an MVP.
 You need to select the one according to your needs and resources.
 Your MVP development process should follow one of the MVP approaches mentioned below:

 No-product MVP is an approach where you validate your product idea and get feedback without coding, as Eric Reis mentioned in his book The Lean Startup.
 Here are the two ways of No-product MVP::